kof/sharedjs/readme.md

 ### $.inherits(constructor, superConstructor);

 Inherit the prototype methods from one constructor into another.
 This concept is used in nodejs "util" module and googles closure library.

+### $.validate(data, schema, [silent]);

+Validate any type of data.
+Throws error if data can't pass validation schema.

+- `data` can be any data type, f.e. string, number, object, array, arguments
+- `schema` string, array or object containing schema definitions
+- `silent` silent mode switch - no errors will be threw